When Scaredy Squirrel threw himself a birthday party, things did not go as planned!

 We used lots of details from the Scaredy Squirrel books to make Jackson’s at-home, backyard birthday party a success.
 But I doubt Scaredy would have enjoyed being a guest because those details included lots of things that Scaredy is afraid of, like pinatas, killer bees, confetti and big-footed daddies.

-I shared some of our Scaredy Squirrel party details and prep last week, but I wanted to show you photos from the actual event, too!
+I shared some of our Scaredy Squirrel party details and a few photos from the actual event, too!

 I adapted the party invitations from some free printables available from KidsCanPress, the publisher of the Scaredy Squirrel books.